mdagost/termrule/README.md

  - white

 ### Usage:
-The `color` parameter is optional, if it is not passed, then the default termina color will be used.
+The `color` parameter is optional, if it is not passed, then the default the green color will be used.

 #### Command Line:
 ```